mfat/TVHrec/README.md

 `python3 tvhrec-gui.py`

 ### Commandline app for linux:
+- If you use the deb package, both gui and cli versions are automatically installed.
 - Download [tvhrec.sh](https://raw.githubusercontent.com/mfat/TVHrec/refs/heads/main/tvhrec-v2.sh) from the repo
 - Make it executable `chmod +x tvhrec.sh`
 - Run it with `./tvhrec.sh`